macbuse/macbuse.github.io/PROG/index.md

 You will be learning how to use GitHub later - it's quite easy.

+Please watch the videos.
+You can learn a lot from them.
+There will not be so much reading but there will be a lot of watching.
+To begin with the videos will be mostly in french but some subjects are only really explained well in english.

 ### Friday 18/9

 Here is the [first notebook](./lists.ipynb) I've prepared - you should go